Does Michigan State Play Today? College Football Schedule for Spartans’ Next Game

 Does Michigan State Play Today?

-The Spartans are coming off their first bye of the season, looking to improve on their 3-1 record.
-Michigan State returns in Week 6 against the Nebraska Cornhuskers.
-The Spartans will travel to Memorial Stadium to face the Cornhuskers.
-The Spartans enter as 12.5-point underdogs, sitting at +380 on the moneyline.
+The Spartans are coming off a loss to the Nebraska Cornhuskers and look to improve on their 3-2 record.
+Michigan State will face off against the UCLA Bruins in Week 7.
+The Spartans will host the Bruins at Spartan Stadium.
+The Spartans enter as 8.5-point favorites, sitting at -295 on the moneyline.

 Michigan State is tied with the longest odds to win the Big Ten at +30000.
-The Spartans’ odds of winning the National Championship are +100000.
+The Spartans’ odds of winning the National Championship are not listed.

 What does the rest of the Spartans’ schedule look like this season?
 Jump in below.